Formal Security Analysis on dBFT Protocol of NEO: Vulnerability In Attacks

 \subsection{Breaking safety when $f=2$}

 In this part, we focus on the attack model, implementation, and security analysis under the case of Byzantine behavior.
 The system is supposed to tolerate $f=(n-1)/3=2$ Byzantine nodes when $n=7$.
-We provide the details to break the consensus safety, thus do double spending, with two Byzantine nodes.
+We provide the details to break the consensus safety, and thus perform the double-spending attack, with two Byzantine nodes.